Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

 Since the range of the feature map may change significantly during the training phase \cite{koster2017flexpoint}, for every quantized batch that is sent to the cloud, one full precision scale value is also communicated \cite{cambier_shifted_2020}.
 The scale value is calculated as the difference between the maximum value and the minimum value in that batch of data divided by the maximum quantization level ($2^4-1 = 15$ in our case).
 The minimum value is $0$ since ReLU activation functions are used.
 All the members of the batch are divided by this scale and then quantized before communicating to the cloud.
 The scale is also communicated to the cloud and is multiplied by the values of the batch there again.
 This single scale for every batch has a negligible impact on the communication cost, but a significant role in covering the data range to keep the total accuracy high during the different training iterations.
 Finally, in order to avoid a high memory burden for the edge worker, only one fully connected layer is used in the early exit.

 The same form of hierarchical implementation is applied on ResNet-18 \cite{resnet2015} architecture.
 Figure \ref{fig:resnet_arch} shows the proposed structure.
-There is again the compression convolution and the quantizer, and the edge-cloud separation can be done after every residual block in this network.
+There is again the compression convolution and the quantizer, and the edge-cloud separation can be done after every residual block in this architecture.

-It is worth mentioning that the two DNN architectures of VGG-16 and ResNet-18 are analyzed in this study as they are relatively large models that cannot be easily trained on low-resource devices and the results can represent a large group of convolutional neural network and residual network models that are widely in use in vision systems.
+We note that the two DNN architectures of VGG-16 and ResNet-18 are analyzed in this study as they are relatively large models that cannot be easily trained on low-resource devices.
+The results can represent a large group of convolutional neural networks and residual neural networks that are widely used in vision tasks.

 {